looker-open-source/sdk-codegen/docs/rationale.md

 ### Method implementations

 Method signatures are produced using the parameter order described in [Consistency](#consistency) above.
 All API methods are generated into the same class.
-For the default configuration of the code generator, this class is called `LookerSDK` in Typescript.
+For the default configuration of the code generator, this class is called `LookerSDK` in TypeScript.

 #### Method with standard parameters

-Methods that don't cause a Request structure to be created for Typescript end up being very similar in all languages.
+Methods that don't cause a Request structure to be created for TypeScript end up being very similar in all languages.

 These code samples are taken directly from the generated code, so they're subject to change at any time.